| |

 - World Military History Bibliography:

-Barton C. Hacker -- Reviewed by William J. Hamblin
+by Barton C. Hacker -- Reviewed by William J. Hamblin

 - Medieval Warfare.
 A Bibliographical

-Guide, by Everett U. Crosby - reviewed
+Guide , by Everett U. Crosby - reviewed

 by John France